sanjitchitturi/ilyushin/README.md

 python inference.py
 ```

-Runs the trained agent through one episode each of easy, medium, and hard difficulty, with Monitor analysis, Verifier confirmation, and Trainer coaching at the end of each episode.
+Runs the trained agent through one episode each of easy, medium, and hard difficulty, with Monitor analysis at each step.

 ## Links